Sechin Alto

 Sechin Alto is a massive architectural complex in Peru belonging to the Early Formative period (2000-1500 BC).
 It is located in the Casma Province, the Ancash Region, on the left bank of the Sechín River, east of the town of the same name.
 Other important archaeological sites such as Cerro Sechin and Sechin Bajo are located nearby.

 Studies

 Archaeologist Julio C. Tello was the first to make a thorough description of this archaeological site during his visit to the valley of Casma in 1937.
 He determined that this was the largest architectural structure not only in Peru, but in all of the Americas.
-The site was later studied by archaeologists :es:Rosa Fung Pineda and Carlos Williams (1979), and by Thomas and Shelia Pozorski (1987).
+The site was later studied by archaeologists Rosa Fung Pineda and Carlos Williams (1979), and by Thomas and Shelia Pozorski (1987).

 Description

 The main structure, called "Templo", has a pyramidal shape.
 It measures 350m by 300m, and reaches the height of 35m.
 It consists of raised embankments and walls with large stones alternating with smaller ones; conical adobe bricks are seen in the interior.
 In front of the "Templo" extend five courts or plazas, some with sunken circular courts; this indicates the ceremonial character of the whole complex.
 The complex is oriented to the northwest, and its length is about 2 km.

 Around this complex, numerous smaller structures – all oriented along the main axes – are distributed.
 Currently, these areas are used for agriculture, so they have not yet been studied.
 The whole of Sechin Alto complex covers the area of 300-400 hectares, or five times the size of Caral, one of the largest Archaic sites in Peru.

 Because of its size, this may have been the administrative center of the whole Sechin cultural area.